 Figuring out your pay after-tax

 Fortunately, you don’t need to do too much work to figure out how much you’re making after taxes.
 Take the guesswork out of what you are actually earning with the help of a paycheck calculator.
-The National Endowment for Financial Education's calculator and this payroll adjustments and take-home pay calculator” are also beneficial tools to help you get started.
+The National Endowment for Financial Education's calculator and this payroll adjustments calculator are also beneficial tools to help you get started.
 Your paystubs will also have a breakdown of the deductions taken from your check.
 And you can also ask HR about them.

 Don't plan out your finances on a $50,000 salary when you really only make $37,500 after taxes.
 Don't get caught up in massive loans that banks will qualify you for based on your pre-tax income.
 Do your due diligence and understand what your pay after tax is and what you can really afford.
 It's entirely up to you to properly assess your pre-tax income against what you can feasibly afford.